-How long does it take for hair to grow back after taking supplements?
+How long does it take to get ferritin levels up?

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.

 - A potential relation between telogen effluvium and iron deficiency in adult females

 - Iron Plays a Certain Role in Patterned Hair Loss

 - Iron status in diffuse telogen hair loss among women

 - Correlation of serum ferritin levels, in female patients with chronic diffuse hair loss: A cross sectional study

 - No Association between Serum Ferritin Levels >10 Î¼g/l and Hair Loss Activity in Women